 The Council has adopted a statement on planning procedure.

 The minutes of previous meetings since 2007 can be found in the Minutes Archive.

 How the Council Pays its Way

-The formal notice of access to the accounts and the auditors is now available on a Special Page.
+The formal notice of access to the auditors report is now available on a Special Page.

-The Council also organises an Annual Parish Meeting each year, normally in April, where the Parish Council report back on their activities during the year and any items of general interest can be discussed.
+The Council also organises an Annual Parish Meeting each year, normally in April or May, where the Parish Council report back on their activities during the year and any items of general interest can be discussed.

 Residents are urged to come along, find out more and put their points of view forward.

-Occasionally, joint meetings are held for the five parishes that make up the Earsham district council ward – Alburgh, Earsham, Topcroft and Wortwell as well Denton.
+Occasionally, normally once a year, joint meetings are held for the five parishes that make up the Earsham district council ward – Alburgh, Earsham, Topcroft and Wortwell as well Denton.
 Guest speakers are invited and issues of common concern discussed.
 These meetings are open to the public.

 One power that parish councils do possess is the provision of allotments for local residents.
-DPC recently decided to make some plots, four initially, available on the old allotment land between the playing field and Rogerson's Wood.
-So far three have been allocated leaving one plot available.
+DPC currently provides four plots, available on the old allotment land between the playing field and Rogerson's Wood.

 Parishoners interested in renting a plot should contact the Chairman or Clerk.